JanssenProject/jans/docs/admin/reference/json/properties/janssenauthserver-properties.md

 ### dcrSignatureValidationSoftwareStatementJwksURIClaim

 - Description: Specifies claim name inside software statement.
 Value of claim should point to JWKS URI

 - Required: No

+- Default value: None

+### dcrSsaValidationConfigs

+- Description: DCR SSA Validation configurations used to perform validation of SSA or DCR

+- Required: No